 200 pages with 35 illustrations.

-Lively and often humorous vignettes by the last wife of the early Modern architect Adolf Loos are featured in an intimate 140 page biography by Claire Beck Loos.
-“Snapshots” of the last years of Loos’ life (1929-1933) reveal the personality and philosophy that helped shape Modern architecture in Vienna and the Czech lands.
+Lively and often humorous vignettes by the last wife of the early Modern architect Adolf Loos are featured in an intimate biography by Claire Beck Loos.
+“Snapshots” of the last years of Loos’ life (1929–1933) reveal the personality and philosophy that helped shape Modern architecture in Vienna and the Czech lands.
 An introduction and afterword frame the first English translation of the work, which was originally published in German in 1936.
-A contribution by Janet Beck Wilson, supplemental texts and photographs also included.
+Supplemental texts and photographs also included.

 The theatrical nature of Claire Beck Loos’ narrative, her ultimately tragic journey and her artist’s way of encapsulating the essential about Loos in a mixture of camera-sharp observations is mitigated by an affectionate regard for the brilliant, but deeply flawed man that he was.
 The book is hugely perceptive and beautifully written.

 – Dr. Irena Murray, Director of the British Architectural Library at the Royal Institute of British Architects (RIBA), London

 Claire wrote the book – first published in 1936 – to raise money for the tombstone Loos designed for himself.
 The book is so very alive with his presence, however, that surely it was a means to keep him close to her. […] In razor-sharp anecdotes, some a paragraph, some several pages, Claire writes in the present tense.
 The result is altogether Loosian: timeless, with as little ornament, but as much empathy, as any protégé could deliver.
 Here, theory in the flesh walks in. more

 – Barbara Lamprecht, book review for the Society of Architectural Historians, Southern California chapter